Comments to Ethical Skeptic (part 4) - sars2.net

 Cancer diagnoses in England per population aged 65 and above

-His plot has a massive drop in the incidence between the start and end of 2019, but in the dataset he cited as his source, the incidence in 2019 is roughly flat: [https://nhsd-ndrs.shinyapps.io/rcrd/]
+His plot has a massive drop in the incidence between the start of 2019 and the end of 2019, but in the dataset he cited as his source, the incidence remains roughly flat throughout 2019: [https://nhsd-ndrs.shinyapps.io/rcrd/]

 ES seems to have calculated the number of people aged 65 and above through a circuitious method, where he multiplied the yearly population estimates of England with the yearly proportion of people aged 65 and above:

-The result I got was close to the yearly population estimate of ages 65+ returned by Nomis, apart from the years 2023 and 2024: [https://www.nomisweb.co.uk/datasets/pestsyoala]
+The result I got was close to the yearly population estimate of ages 65+ at Nomis, apart from the years 2023 and 2024: [https://www.nomisweb.co.uk/datasets/pestsyoala]

 I downloaded the rapid cancer registration data from here: https://nhsd-ndrs.shinyapps.io/rcrd/.
 I used the version of the data adjusted for the number of working days per month, because the unadjusted version gave me a much poorer fit to Ethical Skeptic's plot, so he probably used the adjusted data.
 Then I took a backwards moving average of the data where the window extended up to 5 months backwards, but for example the window extended only 1 month backwards in February 2018.

 I was able to replicate the values in Ethical Skeptic's closely in 2018.
 But he seems to have manually altered the y-axis values so that he shifted them downwards in 2019 to 2022, and he shifted them upwards in 2024 and 2025.
-There's a particularly large downwards shift in 2019, so that the yearly average number of diagnoses drops by about 13% between 2018 and 2019, even though in the real data it increases by about 1%:
+His altered data has a particularly large downwards shift in 2019, so that the yearly number of diagnoses drops by about 13% between 2018 and 2019, even though in the real data it increases by about 1%:

 ma=\(x,b=1,f=b){x[]=rowMeans(embed(c(rep(NA,b),x,rep(NA,f)),f+b+1),na.rm=T);x}